 - Are there particular types of marketing campaign that work best in this industry, such as door-to-door sales, attending conventions, or showroom presentations?

 The format of your brochure should suit the marketing campaign perfectly.
 So, for example, a small, compact brochure design might work best for posting through front doors, but a more impressive booklet with a presentation folder might be more appropriate for conventions or showrooms.

 Make yourself familiar with the huge range of brochure formats that you could choose from (yep, there are a lot!).
 These are just a few of the more common formats:

 A bifold brochure is folded just once, down the spine.
-They are easy to make, and have a formal feel to them as they mimic the design of books or booklets.
+They're easy to make, and have a formal feel to them as they mimic the design of books or booklets.

 Great for: Pretty much anything!

 A trifold brochure has two parallel folds, splitting the brochure into three sections.
-Even when printed on low-weight paper, trifolds can stand up easily, which makes them a great choice for displaying at conventions.
-You can fold both folds inwards so that the left and right sections of the brochure sit on top of one another, or you can have one fold inwards and the other outwards, to create an accordion effect, which looks very attractive.
+Even when printed on low-weight paper, trifolds can stand up easily, making them a great choice for displaying at conventions.
+You can fold both folds inwards so that the left and right sections of the brochure sit on top of one another, or you can have one fold inwards and the other outwards to create an accordion effect, which looks very attractive.

 Great for: Companies on small budgets who want a brochure that still looks great on display.

 If you're looking for a pamphlet template, why not check out our recommended InDesign pamphlet templates in the following article: